Sntai20/CPSC-5240-4240.Updated/README.md

 # HowTo Website

-1. Setup and run the Mongo database.
-    1. Seed the database with the population data.
+1. Run and seed the Mongo database with sample data.
-1. Build and run the Backend API on port 8080.
+1. Build and run the Backend API.
 1. Test the API calls to the database.

 ## Database setup guide